DirtonDirt Dispatches

 Crew members Lance Bracewell, Brett Dukes, Junior Rodriguez and Jason Huskey watched Millwood discuss his exploits in victory lane after the $5,000 triumph.
 Millwood became just the second Peach State driver behind previous tour champion Ashton Winger of Hampton, Ga., to win on the Summer Nationals.

 "First off, I gotta thank my beautiful wife and my son, Sam and Rush at the house, for letting me do this.
-Mom and Dad, all the guys at work because, I couldn't do it without all them,” Millwood said.
+Mom and Dad, all the guys at work, because, I couldn't do it without all them,” Millwood said.
 “Them four dudes standing right there.
 I couldn't do it without them.”

-The 34-year-old Millwood, who took time off from his duties at the family’s Millwood Plumbing the tackle the Midwestern circuit, entered the race with two top-five finishes in a dozen feature starts, but he hopes to add to his success with nine races remaining.
+The 34-year-old Millwood, who took time off from his duties at the family’s Millwood Plumbing to tackle the Midwestern circuit, entered the race with two top-five finishes in a dozen feature starts, but he hopes to add to his success with nine races remaining.

 “It's bad ass,” said the winner on the Southern All Star, Schaeffer's Spring Nationals and Ultimate Southeast circuits.
 “Hope we can do this a couple more.” — DIRTVision and staff reports